ASendellPrice/Myzomela_pipeline/README.md

 #   1          2           3        4 5
 ```
 1. read file with cat command and pipe output directly to the grep command
-2. Using grep command search for lines containing ">" - as each chromosome header in the fasta file is initiated with ">" by searching for this symbol we can pull out all the lines containing chromosome headers, e.g (">PseudoCM012081.1_Taeniopygia_guttata_isolate_Black17_chromosome_1,_whole_genome_shotgun_sequence")
+2. Using grep command search for lines containing ">" - as each chromosome header in the fasta file is initiated with ">" by searching for this symbol we can pull out all the lines containing chromosome headers.
+For chrom1 this will give us this:
+    ">PseudoCM012081.1_Taeniopygia_guttata_isolate_Black17_chromosome_1,_whole_genome_shotgun_sequence".

 4. Pipe these to the awk command
 5.